windsywinds/mission2/README.md

 ## About The Project

-An API that can be called to analyse an image of a car and return a description of the vehicle.
+A service that can be called to analyse an image of a car and return a description of the vehicle.

 ### Built With